DenverCoder1/github-readme-streak-stats/README.md

 Vercel is the recommended option for hosting the files since it is **free** and easy to set up.
 Watch the video below or expand the instructions to learn how to deploy to Vercel.

+> **Note** PNG mode is not supported since Inkscape will not be installed but the default SVG mode will work.

 ### 📺 [Click here for a video tutorial on how to self-host on Vercel](https://www.youtube.com/watch?v=maoXtlb8t44)

 <details>
   <summary><b>Instructions for deploying to Vercel</b></summary>

 ### Step-by-step instructions for deploying to Vercel

-> **Note** PNG mode is not supported since Inkscape will not be installed but the standard SVG mode will work.

 #### Option 1: Deploy to Vercel quickly with the Deploy button (recommended)